 This is a 40-hour, full-time position.
 You can expect to work regularly Monday through Friday.
 Once a week, you will have evening hours until 8:00 p.m., along with other evening activities a few times a month, and rare weekend activities (about once every three months).
 BARCC is open to discussing options such as flexibility in scheduling and occasional remote work.

 - Supervise a group of 10–14 Youth Leadership Corps (YLC) members between the ages of 14 and 19.
 This includes group management that creates and maintains a space where youth feel respected, safe, listened to, able to learn, and empowered to take action.

 - Lead YLC training and team building, and support YLC peer-to-peer workshops and other community activism/outreach.

 - Conduct outreach, build relationships, and grow our network of middle schools, high schools, and community youth-serving organizations.

-- Train youth-serving adults on responding to sexual violence disclosures, as well as creating safer spaces in their schools and youth programs.
+- Train youth-serving adults on preventing sexual violence, responding to sexual violence disclosures, as well as creating safer spaces in their schools and youth programs.

-- Represent BARCC at coalitions with education departments and community-based youth programs, bringing a youth-centered and sexual violence-focused voice into these coalitions.
+- Represent BARCC at community-based youth programs, bringing a youth-centered and sexual violence–focused voice into these coalitions.